cgil/simmer/README.md

 -   ingredient-substitution
 -   generate-recipe-image
 -   `upload-user-image` # Handles user image uploads
+-   `ai-chef-chat` # Handles conversational recipe improvements

 ### Deployment Checklist

 1. Configure environment variables/secrets in Vercel and Supabase.
 2. Ensure GCS bucket exists and CORS is configured correctly for your GCS bucket.
 Note: CORS rules are less critical for the current Edge Function upload approach compared to direct browser uploads, but may still be needed for displaying images depending on configuration.
-3. Run database migrations if needed (`supabase db push`
+3. Run database migrations if needed (`supabase db push`)